 I still remember it was early April in 2016.
 I walked into my boss’s cabin expecting some news of my promotion.
 It has been a great year.
-I have over achieved most parameters in my goal sheet, received appreciation letter from the Chairman of the Group and done some breakthrough stuff.
+I have overachieved most parameters in my goal sheet, received an appreciation letter from the Chairman of the Group and done some breakthrough stuff.
 What I got instead, was the message that there is no job for me.
 There has been an organisational restructuring and I didn’t fit in.
 So, there I was with an appraisal and bonus letter that stated “Exceeds expectation’’ and a message that I don’t fit in.
 I had lost my job!

 Really?
 How is that possible?
 I had spent closed to 10 years in the organisation and been a good performer throughout.

 The first thought that came was, if it’s so ridiculous and unexpected then there must be a bigger message for me.
 But soon the magnanimity of what has hit me started dawning.
 I had lost my job, my husband had also quit his job and was working on establishing his business.
 It was a double whammy.
 Sometimes I would fantasize that I will receive a message saying it’s all been a blunder and a mess.
 But nothing like that happened.

 Two things consumed my mind space totally